lando/lando/docs/basics/installation.md

 Note that you *may* also be able to just double click on the package and install via your distributions "Software Center" or equivalent.

-Make sure you have wget installed, or install it using:
-`sudo apt install wget`
+Make sure you have wget installed, or install it: `sudo apt install wget`

 ### Debian